-Alimony is also commonly known as spousal support.
-It is a monetary amount that is paid monthly by a former spouse to their former wife or husband.
-In general, the individual who earned less money during the marriage is the one who receives alimony.
-It is meant to enable that person to continue being able to live the same lifestyle they were able to live throughout the marriage.
+Spousal support is also known as Alimony for tax purposes.
+It is a monetary amount that is paid monthly by a spouse to the other spouse.
+The payment of support is meant to enable the supported spouse to continue being able to live the same lifestyle they were able to live throughout the marriage.

 In California, there are a few different types of alimony that are available.
 They include the following:

-- Temporary alimony: Temporary alimony is the type of maintenance that is temporarily paid to one spouse by the other during the couple’s separation, before the divorce.
+- Temporary Spousal Support: Temporary spousal support is the type of maintenance that is temporarily paid to one spouse by the other after the couple’s separation during the divorce action.
 It can stop after the divorce is finalized or even continue depending on certain factors.

-- Lump-sum alimony: This type of spousal support is paid in a single, lump-sum amount instead of in monthly payments.
-The former spouses have to agree on it for it to be in place.
+- Lump-sum Spousal Support: This type of spousal support is paid in a single, lump-sum amount instead of in monthly payments.
+The spouses have to agree to this type of payment and amount for it to be in place.

-- Property distribution: Instead of cash payments as support, one spouse can decide to give full ownership of the property to the other.
+- Property distribution: Instead of cash payments as support, one spouse can decide to give full ownership of the property to the other in lieu of support.

-The facts of the case determine whether a spouse is eligible for alimony and, if so, the type and amount of alimony he or she is entitled to.
-Next to child custody, spousal support is often the toughest battleground in divorce.
+The facts of the case determine whether a spouse is eligible for spousal support and, if so, the type and amount of spousal support he or she is entitled to.
+As with child custody, spousal support is often a disputed issue in divorce.
 The thought of divorcing a spouse but continuing to pay for his or her lifestyle is often an unpleasant scenario.
-Whether you hope to receive alimony or are looking to mitigate the impact alimony payments will have on your financial situation post-divorce, speak with an experienced Riverside divorce lawyer.
+Whether you hope to receive spousal support or are looking to mitigate the impact spousal support payments will have on your financial situation after divorce, speak with an experienced Riverside divorce lawyer.

 The attorneys with Bratton Razo, and Lord have worked with couples and families throughout Riverside County since 1989 and are primed to help you resolve your case as effortlessly as possible.
 Call (951) 684-9000 or connect with us online for a free consultation.